Did You Know?

 What will I study?

-This motivating course enables you to develop your knowledge and understanding of the French language and culture.
+This motivating course enables you to develop your knowledge and understanding of the French language and culture, and acquire transferable language and study skills.
 The course covers political and social issues such as homelessness, immigration, multiculturalism, and the artistic culture of France and French-speaking countries (music, cinema and heritage).
 You will write essays on the literary text “No et Moi” and the film “Au Revoir les Enfants” and have conversation lessons with a native speaker.
-We also offer a work experience programme, which combines a stay in a host family with a work placement in France.
+You will develop your research skills in undertaking an independent project for your speaking exam.
+You will be able to experience French culture yourself by participating in a trip to France.

 What next?

-At university, French can be combined with another language or with many other subjects such as law, history, and even physics.
+At university, French can be combined with another language or with many other subjects such as Law, History, and even Physics.
 Many university courses feature a year working or studying in a French-speaking country.
 French is good proof of the “breadth” required by universities seeking to recruit, for example, medical students.
+Knowledge of another language makes you more employable, being highly sought after by British businesses, and can lead to a wide range of careers.